 - God’s one clear, ironclad request: we were asked to obey Christ as our King.
 (Hey, we were living in harmony and bliss—how hard should that be?)

 - One of the first beings created after Christ was a magnificent bearer of light, called Lucifer.
 And like all beings created by Christ, Lucifer was a double: both a female half and a male half.

 - Over time, Lucifer became extremely jealous of Christ, whose light was even more dazzling than Lucifer’s, and whose reception by the crowds in every nation was ever so much grander.

-- Turning on the charm, Lucifer—who by all accounts was a very charismatic being—began to cajole and convince others that, in fact, Lucifer would be a better king.
+- Turning on the charm, Lucifer—who by all accounts was a very charismatic being—began to convince others that, in fact, Lucifer would be a better king.
 Promises of things like preferential treatment were made.
 One could argue that at that point, God could have stepped in and nipped things in the bud (since of course God saw what was happening).
 But as everyone had been given free will, things had to run their course.
 To do anything otherwise—essentially curbing our freedom—would have voided our likeness with God.
 This is as true today as it was then.

 - One day, Lucifer cranked up the courage to ask God for the Keys to the Kingdom.
 Already, God’s faithful had been hard at work secretly marking all the angels who were leaning in favor of Lucifer—whether all-in or just waffling a smidge, mattered not.

 - At that point, God had had enough.
 Thus began the Fall, when all the marked angels were swept out of heaven and into a massive sphere of darkness headed up by none other than Lucifer.
 If we wanted Lucifer for our King, God said, well here was our chance.
 Yes, we are those angels.